 Andrew et al (2009) find that the most widely tracked components of innovation are overall company profitability, overall customer satisfaction and incremental revenue from innovation.
 Companies consider themselves most effective at measuring innovation outputs (such as revenue growth, shareholder returns and brand impact).
 They consider themselves far less successful at tracking innovation inputs (for example dedicated resources, such as people and funds invested) and the quality of their innovation processes.
 This suggests that organizations can truly influence their profitability and incremental revenue from innovation as well as influence customer satisfaction.
 For the greenhouse horticulture industry this appears not to apply to the same extent, considering the Dutch auction system prevents the grower from meeting his consumer.
-Also considering that it is extremely difficult for the grower to match his supply to the demand and the difficulty the individual grower experiences with brand positioning.
+Also considering that it is extremely difficult for the grower to match his supply with the demand and the difficulty the individual grower experiences with brand positioning.

 Ultimately, improving a company's innovation performance boils down to leadership and leaders' willingness to put in place the necessary processes and tools to help employees deliver on the targeted objectives (Andrew et al, 2009).
 In this respect innovation is no different from any other company priority.
-And, like other things that matter, innovation can and must be measured and linked to both financial and nonfinancial incentives to ensure that it receives the attention and focus it requires.
+And, like other things that matter, innovation can and must be measured and linked to both financial and non-financial incentives to ensure that it receives the attention and focus it requires.
 Here the greenhouse horticulture industry appears to conform to generally applicable findings in the sense that greenhouse horticulture is a production industry, struggling with international competition, problems relating to economies of scale and a considerable reduction in product range.
 The impact of leadership on process and product innovation in the greenhouse horticulture industry might be of a different nature compared to other industries, considering the fragmented value and supply chain.
-Subsequently, Lans (2009) suggests that for leaders in an agricultural environment to be successful three domains constitute the heart of entrepreneurship competence: analysing occupational challenges, pursuing new opportunities as well as management practices and networking.
-Lans (2009) defines networking not only as the social competence to relate to others in an entrepreneurial context, but also as the ability to cooperate with other entrepreneurs and being open to suggestions and feedback from others.